kaotty/Projector-Theory/README.md

 ```
 Ensure that you use the same dataset and framework as those employed in the pretraining experiment.

-## Utility of specific method
+## Utility of specific methods
-We provide three regularization methods in our paper, namely training regularization, discrete projector and sparse autoencoder.
-The first two methods have been written in the code.
-And if you want to try the sparse autoencoder method, you can add your own autoencoder to replace the given projector as follows:
+In our paper, we provide three regularization methods: training regularization, discrete projector, and sparse autoencoder.
+The first two methods have already been implemented in the provided code.
+And if you wish to explore the sparse autoencoder method, you can substitute the given projector with your own autoencoder architecture.
+For instance, you may define the encoder-decoder pairs as follows:
 ```python
 self.auto_encoder: nn.Module = nn.Linear(self.features_dim, latents_dim)
 self.auto_decoder: nn.Module = nn.Linear(latents_dim, self.features_dim)
 self.pre_bias =nn.Parameter(torch.zeros(self.features_dim))
 ```
-or some other ways you prefer.
-Then with the `self.sparse_autoencoder` function it can serve as an effective projector.
+Alternatively, you are free to use other autoencoder implementations of your choice.
+By incorporating the `self.sparse_autoencoder` function, the sparse autoencoder can serve as an effective projector.

 ## Citing this work